Bolillo-Kremer/PiAPI/README.md

 #### Installing PiAPI on your Raspberry Pi
 In your raspberry pi terminal, simply run the install script for the API version that you want!

-If [cURL](https://curl.haxx.se/) is already installed, you can skip the first command.

 (NOTE) Some pi's may have trouble downloading the Node API.
 If you are unsure if Node.js is compatible with your pi, choose the Python API.

+Most operating systems for the raspberry pi come with [cURL](https://curl.haxx.se/) already installed, but if it isn't you can install it with this command.

 Install cURL
 ```sh